Lord Ganesh's Family Tree

-Ganesh & His Family
+Lord Ganesh Family Tree

 Ganesh's Birth

-Lord Shiva came home and, not knowing Ganesh was his "newborn son," was furious at him for not letting him in and severed his head.
+Goddess Parvati created Ganesh out of turmeric one day so that he could guard the door while she took a bath.
+Lord Shiva came home and, not knowing Ganesh was his “newborn son,” was furious at him for not letting him in and severed his head.
+Distraught upon learning his identity, Shiva brought the boy back to life by replacing his head with that of an elephant.

 Kartikeya